AI Use Cases/Construction

 The Problem

-Construction finance teams manually extract risk clauses from subcontractor agreements, change orders, and owner contracts - a process that consumes 15-20 hours weekly per estimator and project manager.
+Construction finance teams manually extract risk clauses from subcontractor agreements, change orders, and owner contracts - a process that eats a day or more of every estimator's and project manager's week.
 Procore, Sage 300, and Viewpoint Vista house these documents, but none flag buried indemnification clauses, liability caps, payment term mismatches, or prevailing wage compliance gaps until disputes surface.
-The manual workflow creates bottlenecks: a single RFI or contract amendment can sit in email queues for 5-7 days before Finance reviews it against the master agreement, delaying change order approvals and clouding project margin calculations.
+The manual workflow creates bottlenecks: a single RFI or contract amendment can sit in email queues for days before Finance reviews it against the master agreement, delaying change order approvals and clouding project margin calculations.

 Revenue & Operational Impact

 When risk extraction fails, the financial impact is immediate and severe.
-A missed indemnity clause in a subcontractor agreement can expose your firm to $50K - $500K in uninsured liability.
-Slow change order approval cycles (averaging 14-21 days) compress cash flow and inflate working capital needs.
-Inaccurate bid estimates - driven by incomplete contract risk assessment - routinely produce 8-12% margin erosion on mid-sized projects.
-Safety-related contract gaps (OSHA compliance language, insurance requirements) correlate directly with higher incident rates and insurance premium increases of 15-25% year-over-year.
+A missed indemnity clause in a subcontractor agreement can expose your firm to six figures of uninsured liability.
+Change order approvals that take weeks compress cash flow and inflate working capital needs.
+Inaccurate bid estimates - driven by incomplete contract risk assessment - eat margin the project never earns back.
+Safety-related contract gaps (OSHA compliance language, insurance requirements) show up later as incidents, claims, and harder conversations at insurance renewal.

 Why Generic Tools Fail